wangjunicode/ScriptTemplateToolkit/README.md

   the OnWillCreateAsset(string assetPath) method to capture the event of create asset(include script), read the new script text and replace the "#CREATEDATE#" to current date and replace the "#COPYRIGHTYEAR#" to current year.

-## Achieve
-### Editor
-- ScriptTemplateEditor : Read/Edit/Save script tamplates of Unity engine.
-- ScriptTemplateModifier : Capture the event of create script and replace the mark string to corresponding content.

 ### Template
 - Templates in the path "ScriptTemplateToolkit/Templates" provide reference to you to create